SheoranPranshu/Building-Custom-Rom/S-02 Setup zram.md

 change the things as below/per requirement

 PERCENT=75

 ALGO=lz4

 PRIORITY=100

 change the things in that file like above and remove '#' before PERCENT/ALGO/PRIORITY

-Percent is how much zram you want like here 75 percent of my zram like 24 gb for 32gb physical ram
+Percent is how much zram you want like here 75 percent of my ram i.e, like 24 gb for 32gb physical ram

 # 4) Start Zram
 sudo systemctl restart zramswap